cgioia95/Node-Calculator/README.md

 # Node-Calculator
-Simple additon and BMI calculator, implements node js and utilises a backend server for calculator logic.
+Simple additon and BMI calculator, implements NodeJS and utilises a backend server for calculator logic.